-When it comes to forklifts, there are many different types, classes, models and more.
+There are many different forklift types, classes, models and more.
 There are forklifts that work best outside and others that work best in a warehouse.
 There are lifts that you sit on and lifts that you walk behind.
 In order to make sure you get the correct lift for the job you are doing, it’s important to answer some questions first:

 - Where will the forklift be used?

 - What do you need the forklift to do?

-Read below to see what types of forklifts work best for specific applications and environments.
+Read below to see what forklift types work best for specific applications and environments.

 Electric forklifts are one of the most popular forklifts on the market.
 They are considered CLASS I, 346 series forklifts and are the most interchangeable forklift.
 You can get an E18 which has a capacity of 3,500 LBS or an E20 which has a capacity of 4,000 LBS.
 These forklifts are great for indoor environments such as warehouses.
 These lifts will work outside but make sure it’s a bright and sunny day because electricity and water don’t mix! <– safety alert!
 Since this lift is mainly used for indoor purposes, this lift comes with cushion tires.
 We remember cushion tires as being tires that work well on smooth surfaces, excellent turn radius due to the slickness and smoothness of the tire itself which make it perfect for tight quarters and narrow aisles and also this tire works best indoors but like stated before, can be used outdoors as long as the surface is not slick or wet because this could cause your forklift to lose traction and start sliding.
 This lift is available in 3-wheel and 4-wheel models.

 3-wheel electric forklift: